 Caleb Chen is an Archaeological Anthropology PhD Student at New York University.
 He is interested in using experimental approaches and artifact analysis to understand how hunter-gatherers used lithic technology.
 His research focuses on understanding why similar lithic technologies occur on a near-global scale 17,000-12,000 years ago.

-Will Steger is an undergraduate junior majoring in Anthropology and History and minoring in Archaeology at New York University.
-He is interested in hominin and primate behavioral ecology, the evolution of craniodental morphology, primate tool usage, and the relationship between early hominin technological and morphological evolution.
+Will Steger is an undergraduate senior majoring in Anthropology minoring in history at New York University.
+He is interested in hominin and primate craniodental morphology, understanding phylogenetic relationships, and paleoanthropological theory.
+He intends to pursue a PhD in anthropology following graduation.

 Abby Roll is a junior majoring in anthropology and psychology.
 She is studying stone tool social learning in the African Paleosciences Laboratory because she is interested in understanding the evolution of human cognition through historical and modern skill-sets.